I hear you, hairsplitters: the Sun, the Moon, and Pluto aren’t technically planets, but they’re referred to that way in

 Venus is the hot French girl at the party.
 She’s effortlessly elegant and loves to be showered in gifts, but she knows how to dole out the compliments, so it’s impossible not to like her.
 Venus is one of the benefic planets, which means it generally brings favorable results to the table, often having to do with romance, gifts, money, beauty, art, fashion, social graces, and selfies with lots of likes.
 Like Mercury, it’s usually close on the Sun’s heels.

 Mars is pure “go” energy, bolstering our efforts to persist and achieve.
 When it’s locked in a favorable alignment, it brings energy, assertiveness, courage, stamina, and drive (sex drive counts) to whatever it touches.
 When it’s at odds with other players on the scene, the bar brawler emerges, bringing aggression, temper tantrums, and sometimes violence into the fold.
 It usually stays in each sign for about a month and a half, though retrograde periods can extend its stay.

 Jupiter is the greater benefic, which means it generally brings good vibes to the party, so long as you can handle your liquor.
 Jupiter is basically Santa Claus.
 It’s got a big belly laugh and a sack full of gifts — not all of which were necessarily on your list, but hey, it’s the thought that counts, right?
-Jupiter’s main M.O. is to expand whatever it touches — whether it be your paycheck, your prominence in your field of work, your overall sense of well-being, or maybe the excessive mood you’re in.
-It’s a happy-go-lucky energy, and like attracts like, and that’s why good things usually happen when Jupiter’s in town.
-However, Jupiter can also blow things out of proportion in a less happy way.
+Jupiter’s main M.O. is to expand whatever it touches — whether it be your paycheck, your prominence in your field of work, your overall sense of well-being, or maybe some not-so-fun things you’d rather keep small.
+Jupiter can lift your spirits, even if it just leads to you making a bunch of promises you can’t keep.
 It stays in each sign for about a year.